HEP-FCC/FCCSW/Reconstruction/doc/RecCalorimeter.md

 The first step is to define the number of towers in eta and phi.
 The latter is calculated from the full azimuthal angle (2pi) and the size of the tower in phi.
 The number of towers in eta is calculated from detector's maximum eta and the tower size in eta.
 Maximum eta should be defined by in job options (**maxEta**).
 If it is undefined, the number of towers in eta is recalculated for each event, by searching for the highest (absolute) value of pseudorapidity.
 This approach may be used in tests or to determine what is the maximum eta of the detector.
 It is highly advised that in production **maxEta** is defined, as it can take even ~10 seconds per event to loop over cells collection (or up to 35\% of sliding window algorithm runtime) - determined with existing test cases.

-The next step is to loop over all cells and add the cell transverse energy to the tower that cells belongs to.
+The next step is to loop over all cells and add the cell transverse energy to the tower(s) that cells belongs to.

->TODO: Currently there is no support of cell splitting, so each cell should be completely inside one tower.

 ### 2. Find local maxima.